 Sadanaga intended to return to Japan after completing his studies, but Ikeda had other plans for him.
 The Sensai asked the student to stay and head up the small U.S. branch, then called Nichiren Shōshū of America.
 Sadanaga accepted the call and dove headlong into his new vocation.

-In 1972, Masayasu Sadanaga changed his name to George M. Williams, his first name an homage to the father of his new country, his last name a benign American-sounding surname.
-The “M,” he kept the for Masayasu.
+In 1972, Masayasu Sadanaga changed his name to George M. Williams, his first name an homage to the father of his new country, his last name, a benign American-sounding surname.
+The “M,” he kept for Masayasu.

 Embed from Getty Images